-Students should understand how to upload documents and certificates to correctly register for the Winter School, how to participate in the forum, and how to upload the transnational essay.
-Moreover, students should familiarise themselves with the Winter School's Moodle platform to access suggested reading, to get to know the teachers and students of the comparative working group, and to read and follow the instructions for preparing the transnational essay.
+Students should understand how to upload documents and certificates to correctly register for the Adult Education Academy, how to participate in the forum, and how to upload the transnational essay.
+Moreover, students should familiarise themselves with the Adult Education Academy's Moodle platform to access suggested reading, to get to know the teachers and students of the comparative working group, and to read and follow the instructions for preparing the transnational essay.

-The final part of the on-campus preparation focuses on the introduction to the Moodle platform of the University of Würzburg https://wuecampus2.uni-wuerzburg.de/moodle/.
+The final part of the on-campus preparation focuses on the introduction to the Moodle platform of the University of Würzburg https://wuecampus.uni-wuerzburg.de/moodle/

 The on-campus preparation should deepen students' understanding of the functions of the platform and the area that could support their preparation.
-In fact, the international Winter School course on the Moodle platform is a very important part of the joint programme in Würzburg.
+In fact, the international Adult Education Academy on the Moodle platform is a very important part of the joint programme in Würzburg.
 It is a structural element of blended learning, which combines on-campus preparation and self-directed learning on the online platform.

 In this sense, online preparation is an opportunity to share knowledge and methodology in a global discussion on the themes of adult education and lifelong learning.
-Through the platform, students can develop a common scientific language as well as an understanding of the topics and the framework of the international Winter School.
+Through the platform, students can develop a common scientific language as well as an understanding of the topics and the framework of the international Adult Education Academy.